 How do I know if EMDR will help me?

 Not everyone is ready for EMDR therapy.
 While most benefit, this kind of trauma therapy may or may not be appropriate for you.

 Be sure to speak with Dr. Gerdin about any concerns you have ahead of time.

 Contact Dr. Gerdin's office to help you figure out if your insurance company will cover the cost of EMDR.

 Curious to learn more about EMDR therapy?
 Might EMDR therapy be an option for you?

 Dr. Gerdin is a licensed board-certified clinical psychologist with extensive experience helping teens and adults with trauma.
 He is trained in EMDR and performs the therapy.
-He has completed Parts 1 and 2 of EMDR training offered by the EMDR International Association (EMDRIA).
+He is an EMDR Certified Therapist by the EMDR International Association (EMDRIA).